Soham192/paymentssys/learnjava.md

     return newuser;
 }
 here User is the return type,User: This tells Java what kind of data the method will return.
 In this case, the method will return a User object after performing its logic (like saving the user to a database).

+difference between static and not static method and why cant they make a reference to each other

+What is method chaining?[1].
+is is used to make the code more readable and smooth
+/ Jwts.builder() returns a Builder object
+Jwts.builder()
+    .setSubject("user123")           // Returns Builder to allow chaining .setIssuer("myApp")              // Still returns Builder
+    .setExpiration(new Date(...))    // Keeps returning Builder
+    .signWith(SignatureAlgorithm.HS256, secretKey)
+    .compact();  // Final step: compacts and returns the JWT as a String

+Builder builder = Jwts.builder();
+builder.setSubject("user123");
+builder.setIssuer("myApp");
+builder.setExpiration(new Date(...));
+builder.signWith(SignatureAlgorithm.HS256, secretKey);
+String jwt = builder.compact();
+ //with and without